 Anura went up the ranks of junior cricket very quickly and was in the first IX team from 1962 - 1966.
 In 1962, at the age of 16, he was picked to play for the Royal Thomian only on the morning of the match.
 For the final spot, Keith Labrooy, the Thomian captain, selected him to the team for the Big Match over his brother Robin.
 This would have been a tough decision for Keith but was made keeping the requirements of the team in mind, displaying credible leadership.
 Anura was able to justify his selection with a record-breaking partnership with Paul Selvadurai for the 7th wicket of 88 runs when the Thomians were reduced to a dismal 86 for 6.
 Although this encounter was one of significance to his cricketing career, he recalls the Big Match in 1964 played at the P. Sara stadium as the most memorable he has participated in, as we achieved an outright victory after 10 long years of drawn games and that too in two playing days rather than the three playing days as at present.
-He was chosen as Sri Lanka's best schoolboy batsman in 1964 and had the best batting average of 56.84 in the previous season, having scored a total of 513 runs.
+He was chosen as Sri Lanka's best schoolboy batsman in 1964 and had t present.
+He was chosen as Sri Lanka's best schoolboy batsman in 1964 and had the \Box best batting average of 56.84 in the previous season, having scored a total of 513 runs.